mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 The tutorial already has some code to get you started.
 When you are done, try modifying the design and function of your app to perform some useful task in your life.
 You can also explore fake voices that use artificial intelligence using the links at the end.

+You can use either an iOS or Android phone/tablet to test this app, but a Chomebook will not work as the mobile device because of the way it handles speech recognition.
 If you have never used App Inventor before, check out “Set Up Your Computer” and “Get to Know App Inventor” below for a quick overview.

 This tutorial was inspired by the YR Media stories <a href="https://interactive.yr.media/double-take-four-deepfake-scenarios/" target="_blank">Four Deepfake Scenarios</a> and the <a href="https://yr.media/podcasts/fake-ish/" target="_blank"> Fake-Ish Podcast: Getting Real about Imposter Syndrome and Other Ways We Feel Fake</a>.